-On Saturday, May 6, Dean Reed returned to the Tuskegee University College of Veterinary Medicine for its spring commencement ceremony, at which he was honored as one of three recipients of the Presidential Distinguished Alumni Award.
+The next day, Saturday, May 6, Dean Reed returned to the Tuskegee University College of Veterinary Medicine for its spring commencement ceremony, at which he was honored as one of three recipients of the Presidential Distinguished Alumni Award.
 The award is presented to alumni who received their DVM degrees from Tuskegee and are held in high esteem for their contributions to the veterinary profession.
 The awardees were recognized for their continuous, exceptional loyalty and dedicated service that have significantly advanced Tuskegee University and the College of Veterinary Medicine.
-The other two recipients are Dr. Adam McKee, president of McKee Global Enterprise LLC — an energy and research management consulting business, and Dr. William Temerish Watson, a retired health scientist administrator and former director of the National Center for Research Resources Chimpanzee Sanctuary Program with the National Institutes of Health.

 This story is part of the 2017 Fall PVM Report.